BMccorm/README-Generator/README.md

 no license at this time

-## Interested in contributing?
-Here's how:

-reach out to expand on this project

 ## Testing

 no testing at the moment

 ## Questions

+## Interested in contributing?
+Here's how:

+Reach out to expand on this project

 ## Contact